gwendalminguy/holbertonschool-hbnb/README.md

 Welcome to the HBnB Evolution project!

 In this project, our goal was recreate a custom version of the famous AirBnB website.
-We worked as a team to develop a simplified version the applicaiton, by creating different layers to set a functional API handling Users, Places, Reviews and Amenities operations.
+We worked as a team to develop a simplified version the application, by creating different layers to set a functional API handling Users, Places, Reviews and Amenities operations.
+We also developped a modern and responsive web interface, connecting the backend part to provide a user-friendly way to use the application.

 ## 🛠 Features